 The hotel front desk agent proudly told me that the internet speed was fast.
 The property was newly constructed and not located near any landmarks or restaurants of note, which was fine by me.
 I like walking cities as a first time visitor, it helps me get a feel for the place, the culture, how people interact.
 A hotel a little out of the way is not only less expensive, I also get to explore the city.
 I was in Dresden, Germany for a meeting, and a fast, stable internet connection was exactly what I needed.

 My second trip to Europe for the year, the purpose of the visit was business with a German software company.
-The VP Sales wanted another body in the meeting, smart move.
-Best to avoid taking significant deal meetings solo.
+The VP Sales wanted another body in the meeting.
+Smart move.
+Always avoid taking any significant deal meeting solo.

 If you work in the information technology industry you can likely guess which firm we were meeting.
 You might also be wondering why the meeting was in eastern Germany, in a region still showing the scars of the cold war.
 I checked multiple times with the VP that we were in fact meeting in Dresden.
 Yes, confirmed.